Improving on Instinct

 Why Startups Need Fractional FP&A: A Lesson from Daniel Kahneman

-On the way home, I happened to catch a conversation between Adam Grant (celebrated Wharton professor) and Daniel Kahneman (Nobel Prize-winning economist).
-They were discussing the concept of System 1 and System 2 thinking from Thinking, Fast and Slow.
 System 1 is fast, automatic, and intuitive—the kind of thinking we rely on when we're moving at speed.
-System 2 is slower, more deliberate, analytical—and often underutilized when urgency dominates.
+System 2 is more deliberate and analytical—and often underutilized when urgency dominates.

 I love this framing because fractional FP&A is System 2 thinking for fast-moving companies.

 Early-stage and scaling companies are often swimming in uncertainty.
 But while intuition (System 1) is essential for agility, relying on it alone can introduce blind spots: overconfidence, pattern-matching, and decision fatigue.
-A fractional FP&A partner doesn’t slow the company down—they counterbalance System 1 by injecting structured thinking, fresh data perspectives, and analytical clarity when it’s needed most.

 Just a few hours a week of targeted analysis—performance trends, scenario modeling, budget calibration—can challenge faulty assumptions, reveal unseen risks, and support better decisions.